Hundreds march in Khartoum seeking justice for martyrs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHARTOUM: Hundreds of protesters marched on Saturday through downtown Khartoum to demand justice for those killed in demonstrations against Sudan’s now ousted autocrat Omar al-Bashir.
+KHARTOUM: Hundreds of protesters marched Saturday through down town Khartoum to demand justice for those killed in demonstrations against Sudan´s now ousted autocrat Omar al-Bashir.

-More than 250 people were killed and hundreds injured in the months-long protests that erupted in December 2018, according to umbrella protest movement Forces of Freedom and Change.

 Dozens of policemen stood guard as protesters, many whistling, clapping and ululating, belted out revolutionary slogans.